hyunjunian/Poor-Charlie-s-Almanack/en.md

 Okay, now it’s time to extend criticism instead of praise.
 We’ve recognized that economics is better than other soft science academic departments in many ways, and one of the glories of civilization.
 Now it’s only fair that we outline a few things that are wrong with academic economics.

-### One: Fatal unconnectedness, leading to man-with-a-hammer syndrome, often causing overweighing of what can be counted
+### 1: Fatal unconnectedness, leading to man-with-a-hammer syndrome, often causing overweighing of what can be counted

 I think I’ve got eight—no, nine—objections, some being logical subdivisions of a big general objection.
 The big general objection to economics was the one early described by Alfred North Whitehead when he spoke of the fatal unconnectedness of academic disciplines, wherein each professor didn’t even know the models of the other disciplines, much less try to synthesize those disciplines with his own.
 I think there’s a modern name for this approach that Whitehead didn’t like, and that name is “bonkers.”
 This is a perfectly crazy way to behave.
 Yet economics, like much else in academia, is too insular.

-> There’s a modern name for this approach that Whitehead didn’t like, and that name is “bonkers.”
->

 The nature of this failure is that it creates what I always call man-with-a-hammer syndrome.
 That’s taken from the folk saying “To the man with only a hammer, every problem looks pretty much like a nail.”
 That works marvelously to gum up all professions and all departments of academia and, indeed, most practical life.